TobikoData/sqlmesh/docs/quickstart/cli.md

 Lines 7-10 of the output show that SQLMesh detected three new models relative to the current empty environment.

 Lines 11-14 list each model that will be executed by the plan, along with the date intervals that will be run.
-Note that `full_model` and `incremental_model` both show `2020-01-01` as their start date because (i) the incremental model specifies that date in the `start` property of its `MODEL` statement and (ii) the full model depends on the incremental model.
+Note that `full_model` and `incremental_model` both show `2020-01-01` as their start date because:

+1. The incremental model specifies that date in the `start` property of its `MODEL` statement and
+2. The full model depends on the incremental model.

 The `seed_model` date range begins on the same day the plan was made because `SEED` models have no temporality associated with them other than whether they have been modified since the previous SQLMesh plan.

 Line 15 asks you whether to proceed with executing the model backfills described in lines 11-14.
 Enter `y` and press `Enter`, and SQLMesh will execute the models and return this output: